 It was a Sunday back in 2006 and I needed beer for a family picnic.
 Since I live in Pennsylvania, there were no beer distributors open because, as I mentioned, it was Sunday.
-Since I turned 21, I had always planned for this contingency and built my beer stockpile on Saturday.
+Since I turned 21 (and, let’s be honest, even before then…it was just trickier), I had always planned for this contingency and built my beer stockpile on Saturday.
 Unbeknownst to me, Saturday was also going to be a shit show…and we drank through said stockpile.

 So now I’m on a wild goose chase trying to find anything fermented and cold for Sunday’s festivities in my small little town of Bradford.
 You have to have grown up here to understand completely.
 Most bars?
 Closed.
 Distributors?
 Closed on Sunday by law.
 Bottle shops?
 Pretty much non-existent.
 Beer in grocery stores?
 Laughing emoji x 1,000.

 The early afternoon was spent trying to find someone, anyone, who could deliver something I could enjoy.
 And finally, as if stumbling upon the holy grail itself…I found an open bar…that was willing to sell me two six packs of Miller Lite…

 Like I was at the friggin’ airport or something.
 Absolutely ludicrous.
 Did they think I was out of my mind?!